WMRamadan/django-product-review-app/README.md

     python3 manage.py test

-To run a test for a specific module using the following command inside the src/ directory and replace `<module_name>` with the module you want to run the test for such as `products`:
+To run a test for a specific module use the following command inside the src/ directory and replace `<module_name>` with the name of the module you want to run the test for such as `products`:

     python3 manage.py test <module_name>